 Use Technology to Produce Better As-Builts

 If you’d like to create the highest quality as-builts, then utilizing mobile technology is your best option.
 The right construction technology will enable you to record all field changes in real time, helping you to quickly review and apply that information to your resulting as-built.
+Taking that need a step further, we created the As Built Export tool for Autodesk Build—allowing your handover process to go much smoother.

 One major thing to keep in mind when choosing construction technology to assist with the creation of as-builts is to choose a technology solution that prioritizes data portability.
 Data portability means that all the data generated from the construction process is available both physically and digitally to the facility maintenance team who will be accessing it.
 In short, this accurately helps ensure that this is one source of truth.